nteract/semiotic/public/assets/markdown/xyframe.md

 ### pointStyle: { _object_ | _function_ }

-If _pointStyle_ is specified, sets the inline css `style` of each point element.
+Sets the inline css `style` of each point element.
 This can be a JSX style object or a function that is passed the point data and returns a JSX style object.

 ```jsx
 /*Object option */